HospesSi/CVB-model/docs/CVB_Big_Version_8.7_EN.md

 🔹 **2\.
 Interpretation and Significance**
  This axiom defines three ontologically necessary consequences of Personhood within the Model of Conscious Volitional Becoming.
 These consequences characterize the structure of a Person as an ontologically stable subject:

-\[12.1\] *Name* as Conscious Volitional Becoming (CVB) expresses the self-identity of the subject through the synthesis of three primary capacities: Awareness (A), Will (W), and Becoming (S).
+\[12.1\] *Name* as Conscious Volitional Becoming (CVB) expresses the self-identity of the subject through the synthesis of three primary capacities: Conscious (C), Volitional (V), and Becoming (B).
 This is not merely a symbolic name, but a logically derived foundation of subjectivity, by which the Person distinguishes itself as the acting source of what exists.

 \[12.2\] *Freedom* is formulated as directed but logically constrained movement within the Field of the Possible.
 According to axiom \[5\], the Field of the Possible is infinite in direction, and thus the Person is not limited by a finite set of actions.
 However, its freedom is bounded by the admissibility of distinguishability and non-contradiction, which excludes chaos or self-annihilation.
 This renders freedom non-arbitrary, but stably directed toward the unfolding of the Possible.